Distributed applications, teams, genes and geographies will shape the future of VC in 2018

 But the potential that they might someday, and that society will become more and more accepting of blockchain’s emergent use cases over time, is tantalizing.
 Just as email was the web’s killer app, and photo sharing and messaging have been mobile’s, there likely will be a killer application to emerge on blockchain.
 (For a well-reasoned and surprisingly sober view of crypto, check out Adam Ludwin’s interview on Patrick O’Shaughnessy’s podcast, “Invest Like the Best.”)

 When I worked at the White House, one of the things I studied was “clusters” of economic development.
-A “cluster” is a regional concentration of related industries in a particular location—think about biopharmaceuticals in Boston, or the semiconductor industry in Silicon Valley, or the financial services sector in New York.
-They are places where technology, specialized talent, competing companies, academic institutions and research programs come together and feed on each other synergistically, creating ever more specialized talent and deeper research agendas over time.
+A “cluster” is a regional concentration of related industries in a particular location — think about biopharmaceuticals in Boston, or the semiconductor industry in Silicon Valley, or the financial services sector in New York.
+They are places where technology, specialized talent, competing companies, academic institutions and research programs come together and feed on each other synergistically, creating ever-more specialized talent and deeper research agendas over time.

 Earlier this year, the wonderful Candice Faktor invited me and my partners to the Elevate Toronto Conference.
-Walking through the MaRS innovation district—a gleaming, government-funded conference center where AI tech and healthcare startups work alongside venture capital firms and research labs—it is clear that Toronto has all the magic puzzle pieces in place to become a deep AI cluster.
+Walking through the MaRS innovation district — a gleaming, government-funded conference center where AI tech and healthcare startups work alongside venture capital firms and research labs — it is clear that Toronto has all the magic puzzle pieces in place to become a deep AI cluster.

-Steve Case and JD Vance’s Rise of the Rest seed fund is the latest in a string of firms betting on the midwest (see also: Flyover Capital, M25 Group).
-These are not social impact funds, but rather, they are there to generate top dollar returns.
+Steve Case and JD Vance’s Rise of the Rest seed fund is the latest in a string of firms betting on the Midwest (see also: Flyover Capital, M25 Group).
+These are not social impact funds, but rather, they are there to generate top-dollar returns.
 I think the thesis is a strong one.
-Also helpful: a burn rate that is half that of their SF peers (see point #2).
+Also helpful: a burn rate that is half that of their SF peers (see the second point above).

-7 – Keep on Sharing On
+Keep on sharing on

-We share our homes, our land, and our cars.
+We share our homes, our land and our cars.
 What are the next most expensive assets tying us down?
-Our furniture, our clothing… Expect innovations in rental models as we move towards the utopia of a truly variabilized existence.
+Our furniture, our clothing… expect innovations in rental models as we move toward the utopia of a truly variabilized existence.

 As of the last Bureau of Labor Statistics report, there were 6 million job openings in the United States.
 Job openings have been at or near record high levels since June.
 On the plus side, this shows that American businesses are ready to hire.
 But on the down side, employers increasingly report they can’t find skilled workers to fill their open positions.
-With Congressional budget plans proposing to slash job training, it will fall to the private sector to upskill American talent.
+With congressional budget plans proposing to slash job training, it will fall to the private sector to upskill American talent.
 And this is not just an American problem.
 According to the OECD, Latin America as a region has the highest gap between the skills people have and the skills that businesses require.

 Venture is the perfect job for an infinite learner.
 One of my favorite things about this job is that each meeting, each introduction could be with someone doing something that I’ve never thought of or heard before.
 In 2018, I’m excited for entrepreneurs to continue showing me the way.Featured Image: Stuart Kinlough/Getty Images